How many daughter cells are produced at the end of meiosis? | Channels for Pearson+

 Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in the production of gametes or spores.

-During meiosis I, homologous chromosomes are separated into two different cells, each containing half the number of chromosomes as the original cell.

-In meiosis II, the sister chromatids are separated, resulting in four genetically distinct daughter cells, each with half the number of chromosomes as the original cell.
+In meiosis II, the sister chromatids of each chromosome are separated, similar to mitosis, resulting in four genetically distinct daughter cells.

 Watch next